MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/complete-setup-authenticator.png" alt-text="Screenshot of wizard to complete the passkey setup in Authenticator.":::

-1. The wizard verifies the passkey in Authenticator.
-This step requires intenet connectivity and Bluetooth on both devices.
+1. The wizard verifies the passkey was created in Authenticator.
+This step requires internet connectivity and Bluetooth on both devices.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/verifying-passkey.png" alt-text="Screenshot of wizard verifying passkey in Authenticator.":::